markets/awesome-ruby/README.md

 * [Blueprinter](https://github.com/procore/blueprinter) - Simple, Fast, and Declarative Serialization Library for Ruby.
 * [cache_crispies](https://github.com/codenoble/cache-crispies) - Speedy Rails JSON serialization with built-in caching.
 * [Crepe](https://github.com/crepe/crepe) - The thin API stack.
+* [EasyTalk](https://github.com/sergiobayona/easy_talk) - Define structured data models with a DSL that generates JSON Schema and ActiveModel validations from a single source of truth.
 * [Grape](http://www.ruby-grape.org) - An opinionated micro-framework for creating REST-like APIs in Ruby.
 * [Her](https://github.com/remiprev/her) - an ORM that maps REST resources to Ruby objects.
 Designed to build applications that are powered by a RESTful API instead of a database.
 * [jbuilder](https://github.com/rails/jbuilder) - Create JSON structures via a Builder-style DSL.